DucTran182/Churn_Analysis_Prediction/README.md

 You will have a new log file with all above features as column name.

 ### Log Combined
-Join the new log file with user_info.txt using Task 2 - Combined Log.py to find customer segmentation.
+Join the new log file with user_info.txt using 'Task 2 - Combined Log.py' to find customer segmentation.

+Then, run the 'Transformed SessionMainMenu.py' to convert the time data type into datetime.

+### Feature Engineering
+Run 'Task 3 - Feature Engineering.py' for adding more features to define churn in customers.

+Then, run 'Label Created.py' to label as Churn '1' and not Churn '0' among customers based on their sevice interation amount.

+### Model Training
+Run 'Task 4 - Modeling